Updated: Nov 28

 The following situations do not necessitate the posting of a bond:

-Bond is not needed by the Will.
+The Will does not need a bond.
 8481(a) of the Criminal Code (1).
 Even if the Will waives the requirement of bond, the court can require it if the following conditions are met:

 Probate Code 8481(b)